NourEddine-Toutlini/JAX-WSPM/README.md

 This repository contains a comprehensive set of numerical tests that illustrate the accuracy, efficiency, and performance of the JAX-WSPM framework.
 In total, five test cases are provided:

 - **Example 1:** Comprises three test cases (Test 1, Test 2, and Test 3) with available analytical solutions of the Richards equation, allowing direct validation of the code.
+- **Example 2:** Applies JAX-WSPM to three-dimensional Richards equation simulation.
-- **Example 2:** Presents a numerical test for the coupled flow–solute transport system, demonstrating the framework’s capability to handle multi-physics problems.
+- **Example 3:** Presents a numerical test for the coupled flow–solute transport system, demonstrating the framework’s capability to handle multi-physics problems.
-- **Example 3:** Applies JAX-WSPM to three-dimensional Richards equation simulation.
+- **Example 4:** Demonstrates 2D reactive multi-species nitrogen transport with adsorption, showcasing the framework's capability to simulate complex biogeochemical processes in unsaturated porous media.

 All simulations were conducted on Narval, a high-performance computing cluster provided by Compute Canada ([Narval Documentation](https://docs.alliancecan.ca/wiki/Narval)), using a single NVIDIA A100 GPU.